-All medical students are assigned faculty advisors by the KYCOM Office of Student Affairs.
+All students are assigned faculty advisors by the KYCOM Office of Student Affairs.
 Faculty advisors work with students to facilitate their academic success in medical school.
-Student performance is evaluated following each set of exams, enabling the faculty and the Director of Educational Support to assist students who may need academic support.
+Student performance is evaluated following each set of exams, enabling the faculty and the Educational Support staff to assist students who may need academic support.
 Students who would benefit from academic, health, or wellness support are referred to the KYCOM Office of Student Affairs for assistance.